Diosim/dell-3070-micro-hacOS/README.md

-Dell OptiPlex 3070 with i3-9100T on macOS Monterey 12.1
+Dell OptiPlex 3070 micro with i3-9100T on macOS Monterey 12.1
 ============================================